JuliusOrtstadt/BB_8/README.md

 The other enum is "GroundType" which has five values (BLACKTILE, WHITETILE, REDTILE, LINE and UNDEFINED), these are the different ground types found on the labyrinth.

 ## Conclusion
+To conclude this documentation and therefore this project, we would like to add that it was a valuable experience in learning how to code such a project and think of different strategies that we could use so that the final goal could be achieved.
+Under normal circumstances, the robot achieves its goal.
+If the black tile is situated next to a perimeter wall, the process is fairly rapid.
+However, if the black tile is not along the perimeter, the task could take more time (c.f Video demonstration in "Ressources/Demonstration").